 Economically priced plastic and stainless steel bowls will work just as hard for you as the luxury bowls.
-The differences lie in the longevity of the bowls, additional parts (such as lids and graters), and cosmetic features that may or may not be valuable to you depending on your interest in displaying or serving the bowls.
+The differences lie in the longevity of the bowls, additional parts (such as lids and graters), and design features that may or may not be valuable to you, depending on your interest in displaying or serving the bowls.

 Most name-brand mixing bowls have manufacturer warranties that range anywhere from two years to a lifetime.
 These warranties cover any out-of-the-box defects, as well as breakage that might happen while properly using your bowl (like a Pyrex bowl breaking while in the oven).
 The warranties typically do not cover regular wear and tear, and any evidence that you’ve used the bowl in a way not specified by the manufacturer will likely void your warranty.

 Stainless steel is the most versatile mixing bowl material because it can be used for nearly every cooking method except microwaving.
 The standard in professional kitchens, stainless steel bowls come in the widest variety of shapes and sizes.
 They are also non-reactive and non-porous, so they can be used with any ingredients you want to mix without fear of the bowls reacting with your food or holding on to any aggressive scents or colors.
 Typically lightweight even at large sizes, stainless steel bowls are easy to handle regardless of your strength.

 While aluminum bowls are available, they are far less dependable than stainless steel and not that much less expensive to make the swap worth it.
 Reactive with acidic ingredients, the softer metal may impart a grey color and metallic taste to foods requiring heavy mixing.